bikk-uk/react-css-flex/README.md

 #### Align Content

-To modify `align-content`, the typed prop is simply exposed with the default `React.CSSProperties` types.
+To modify `align-content`, the typed prop is exposed with the default `React.CSSProperties` types.

 ```tsx
 <Flex alignContent='flex-end'>